-How Serious is a Section 264 Charge of Criminal Harassment?
+What Are Ways to Fight a Charge of Criminal Harassment?

 There Are Various Ways to Defend Against a Criminal Harassment Charge Brought Per section 264 of the Criminal Code.
-As a Serious Charge that Brings the Possibility of Ten (10) Years in Jail, Strong Defence is Warranted.
+As a Serious Charge that Brings the Possibility of Ten (10) Years in Jail, Putting Forward a Strong Defence is Warranted.

-Understanding Criminal Harassment Charges Including Potential Penalties and Defence Strategies That May Apply
+Understanding Criminal Harassment Charges Including Potential Penalties and Available Defence Strategies

 A charge for criminal harassment may arise when a person, known as the complainant, alleges that another person, known as the accused, is behaving in a manner that raises a reasonable fear for the safety of the complainant or another person.
 Of course, as with all criminal charges, the allegations must be proven beyond a reasonable doubt before a conviction will be registered against the accused person.

 264 (1) No person shall, without lawful authority and knowing that another person is harassed or recklessly as to whether the other person is harassed, engage in conduct referred to in subsection (2) that causes that other person reasonably, in all the circumstances, to fear for their safety or the safety of anyone known to them.